ohata-toast/EasyMaker/en/console-guide.md

 Select the registry account you want to delete from the list, and click **Delete Registry Account**.

-> [Note]
+!!! tip "Note"
-> You cannot delete a registry account associated with an image.
+    You cannot delete a registry account associated with an image.
 To delete, delete the associated image first and then delete the registry account.

 <a id="pipeline"></a>